Christian influences on the Islamic world: Art

 Roman and Byzantine styles were particularly prevalent in early Islamic architecture.
 One of the examples is the Dome of the Rock (late 7th century) in Jerusalem.
-Its design is derived from Roman architecture.
+Its design is derived from Greco-Roman architecture.
 Madrasa-Mausoleum of Sultan Al Nasir Muhammad in Cairo has a Gothic doorway from Acre, reused as a trophy.
 The former Christian cathedral Madrasat al-Halawiyya in Aleppo, probably taken by Nur ad-Din Zangi, featured an altar.
 The Jami'a Al Aqsa has a sculpted ornament, taken from Crusader structures of the 12th century, in the arches of the facade.
 The upper double capital of the mosque on twisted columns expresses the unity of nature in a characteristic Romanesque style.

 After the fall of Constantinople, the Ottomans converted a major basilica, Hagia Sophia, to a mosque and incorporated Byzantine architectural elements into their own work, such as domes.
 This was a part of the conversion of non-Muslim places of worship into mosques.
 The Hagia Sophia also served as model for many Ottoman mosques, such as the Shehzadeh Mosque, the Suleiman Mosque and the Rüstem Pasha Mosque.

+Maribel Fierro has observed that all Umayyad mosques feature mosaics of Christian Greek origin, including the Great Mosque of Damascus.
+The reason why the Umayyad Mosque of Damascus looks like a byzantine church is because it was built and decorated by Greek christian architects from the demolished remains of the church of saint John.
+Persian Historian Ibn al-Faqih points out that minarets of the Umayyad Mosque of Damascus were originally watch towers in the Church of St. John the Baptist.
+Muslim rulers endeavored to copy in their mosques the exterior architectural features of Christian churches with the conscious intention of dwarfing and humiliating them.
+Greek architects also built the al-Aqsa mosque in Jerusalem in 688, and the mosque of Amran in Cairo.

 Christological motifs could be found in the works of Nizami, Rumi and others.
 Islamic artists applied Christian patterns for iconography.
 The picture of the birth of Muhammad in Rashid ad-Din's Jami' al-tawarikh is reminiscent of the birth of Jesus.
 The angels, hovering over the mother, correspond to a Christian type, while the three women, who came to visit the mother, conform to the three Biblical Magi.
 Some surviving Ayyubid inlaid brasses feature Gospel scenes and images of Madonna with infant Jesus.
 References to the Annunciation and the baptism of Jesus are manifest in al-Athar al-Baqiyah, where the Virgin is depicted in accordance with her representation in Byzantine art.

 The frescoes of Samarra, painted between 836 and 883, also suggest the Christian craft because of the Christian priests who are the subjects and the signatures of the artist.